music-encoding/guidelines/_guidelines-v3/17-namesDates/02-namesdatesSpecialized/01-namesdatesCorpNames.md

 The {% include link elem="corpName" %} element is frequently used within the {% include link id="header" %} of an MEI document.
 It is typically found in the {% include link elem="respStmt" %} element:

-{% include plainExample.html example="examples/namesDates/namesDates-sample279.xml" valid="true" version=page.version %}
+{% include mei example="namesDates/namesDates-sample279.xml" valid="true" %}
 It may also be used wherever it is necessary to mark a corporate name, for example when a corporation is responsible for a certain event in the history of a musical work:

-{% include plainExample.html example="examples/namesDates/namesDates-sample280.xml" valid="true" version=page.version %}
+{% include mei example="namesDates/namesDates-sample280.xml" valid="true" %}
 When it is necessary to provide structure for a name, the separate parts of the name may be encoded in {% include link elem="corpName" %} sub-elements, for example:

-{% include plainExample.html example="examples/namesDates/namesDates-sample281.xml" valid="true" version=page.version %}
+{% include mei example="namesDates/namesDates-sample281.xml" valid="true" %}
 Standard designations for corporate bodies can be taken from a controlled vocabulary, such as the Gemeinsame Normdatei (GND).
 If a controlled value is used, the list from which